malaybaku/VMagicMirrorManual/en_troubleshooting.md

 Setting file might be broken in this case, so please try to reset the settings.

+* Press `Reset` on the control panel `Home` tab, and then press `OK` on the confirmation dialog to reset settings.
+    + If it recovers the situation, please follow [2: Get Started](./en_get_started.html) to setup.
+* If the problem still remains, exit VMagicMirror.
-Open the folder in which `VMagicMirror.exe` exists, and then delete `_autosave` file in `ConfigApp` folder.
+* Open the folder in which `VMagicMirror.exe` exists, and then delete `_autosave` file in `ConfigApp` folder.
 Then try to restatt.

 ### 4.3.
 Too high CPU usage